bluesky-social/atproto-website/content/guides/overview.md

 The AT Protocol syncs the repositories in a federated networking model.
 Federation was chosen to ensure the network is convenient to use and reliably available.
 Commands are sent between servers using [HTTPS + XRPC](/specs/xrpc).

+The three main services of our first federation are personal data servers (PDS), big graph services (BGS), and App Views.
+We're also working on feed generators and labelers.

+The lower-level primitives that can get stacked together differently are the repositories, lexicons, and DIDs.
+We published an overview of our technical decisions around federation architecture [on our blog](https://blueskyweb.xyz/blog/5-5-2023-federation-architecture).

 ![Federation](/img/federation.jpg)

 ## Interoperation